Venemo/fecmagic/README.md

 * A generic block code algorithm that works with binary matrix operations, and has a generic method of syndrome-based decoding.
-* A generic convolutional encoder algorithm that is implemented using a variadic template and can be configured to encode any convolutional code.
+* A generic convolutional codec that is implemented using variadic templates and can be configured to work with any convolutional code.
+  The encoder implements the classical "shift register" algorithm, and the decoder implements a hard-decision Viterbi algorithm.

 And we have specialized codecs for: